Karen Carpenter: Health and death

-On February 1, 1983, Carpenter saw her brother for the last time and discussed new plans for the group including touring.
+On February 1, 1983, Carpenter saw Richard for the last time and discussed plans for the group, including touring.
 (Note: Richard spoke to his sister the day before her death.
 Karen called him to ask his opinion about a new videocassette recorder she planned on buying.
 He described her as sounding "absolutely fine".)
 On February 4, 1983, Carpenter was scheduled to sign papers to finalize her divorce.
 Shortly after waking up that morning, she collapsed on the floor of a walk-in closet at her parents' home in Downey.
-Paramedics found her unconscious and in cardiac arrest, with her heart beating once every 10 seconds (6 bpm).
+Paramedics found her unconscious and severely bradycardic, with her heart beating once every 10 seconds (6 bpm).
 She was rushed by ambulance to Downey Community Hospital, where she was pronounced dead at 9:51 am, at the age of 32.

 Carpenter's funeral was held on February 8, 1983, at Downey United Methodist Church.
 Approximately 1,000 mourners attended, including her friends Dionne Warwick, Dorothy Hamill, Olivia Newton-John, and Petula Clark.
-Her estranged husband, Thomas Burris, placed his wedding ring into her casket.
+Burris placed his wedding ring into her casket.
 Carpenter was buried at Forest Lawn Memorial Park in Cypress, California.
-In 2003, her body was moved, along with those of her parents, to a private mausoleum at the Pierce Brothers Valley Oaks Memorial Park in Westlake Village, California.
+In December 2003, her body was moved, along with those of her parents, to a private mausoleum at the Pierce Brothers Valley Oaks Memorial Park in Westlake Village, California.

-An autopsy released on March 11, 1983, discounted drug overdose, attributing Carpenter's death to "emetine cardiotoxicity due to or as a consequence of anorexia nervosa."
+An autopsy released on March 11, 1983, discounted drug overdose, attributing Carpenter's death to "emetine cardiotoxicity due to or as a consequence of anorexia nervosa".
 Her blood sugar level at the time of death was 1,110 milligrams per deciliter (61.6 mmol/L), more than 10 times the average.
-Two years later, the coroner told colleagues that Carpenter's heart failure was caused by repeated use of ipecac syrup, an over-the-counter drug (emetic) often used to induce vomiting in cases of overdosing or poisoning.
+Two years later, the coroner told colleagues that Carpenter's heart failure was caused by repeated use of ipecac syrup, an over-the-counter drug often used to induce vomiting in cases of overdosing or poisoning.
 (Note: Ipecac syrup is no longer marketed in the United States as an OTC emetic.)
-This claim was disputed by Levenkron, who said that he had never known her to use ipecac and that he had not seen evidence that she had been vomiting.
-Carpenter's friends were convinced that she had abused laxatives and thyroid medication to maintain her low body weight and felt that the problem had begun after her marriage began to fail.
+This was disputed by Levenkron, who said that he had never known her to use ipecac and that he had not seen evidence that she had been vomiting.
+Carpenter's friends were convinced that she had abused laxatives and thyroid medication to maintain her weight and felt that the problem had begun after her marriage began to fail.

 Legacy

 "This is a sad day, but at the same time a very special and beautiful day to my family and me.
-My only regret is that Karen is not physically here to share it with us, but I know that she is very much alive in our minds, and in our hearts".
+My only regret is that Karen is not physically here to share it with us, but I know that she is very much alive in our minds, and in our hearts."